 Last Saturday I didn’t turn my laptop on.

-No checking my blog stats first thing in the morning, no Facebook updates, no retweeting great blog posts, no checking work or personal emails.
-Nothing.
-Nada.
-Zilch.
+No checking my blog stats first thing in the morning, no Facebook updates, no Pinterest, no checking work or personal emails.

 I cleaned the house in the morning, went to the hairdressers (I’m blonde again just in time for my trip to New York) and went for sunset drinks at a gorgeous new bar on the edge of the Brisbane river.
 Then it was off to dinner and home by 10 pm.